- A childminder is registered with and inspected by OFSTED or a registered childminder agency

-To become a childminder in Darlington you can access a council led training course that is delivered electronically with some face to face meetings in a flexible way.
+To become a childminder in Darlington you can access a council-led training course which is delivered electronically, with some face to face meetings, in a flexible way.
 The full course cost is £150.
 Paediatric first aid is also required.

 Alternatively you can access online training [external link].
 Charges for these services are variable and you should check with the provider.